Expander/polylogarithm/README.md

 The Polylogarithm package provides C, C++ and Fortran implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions.
+The implementations have been fully tested against the literature and many other implementations and are highly optimized for fast numerical evaluation.

 The package has no external dependencies, except for the C/C++/Fortran standard libraries.
 The implementations of the individual polylogarithm